AbdelrahmanGalhom/Neural-Style-Transfer/README.md

 ### Training Tips

 For training new models, you might need to adjust `--content-weight` and `--style-weight`.
-The mosaic style model shown above was trained with `--content-weight 1e5` and `--style-weight 1e10`.
+The mosaic style model (shown in the example images at the top) was trained with `--content-weight 1e5` and `--style-weight 1e10`.
 Other models used similar parameters with slight variations in the `--style-weight` (`5e10` or `1e11`).

 For best results:
 1. Use a diverse dataset of content images